 Don’t believe it?
 Check out the results of this worldwide survey of over 7,600 unvaccinated children and compare their health with that of the standard population of vaccinated children.

-Considering that the risk of autism alone is about 1 in 67 right now and increasing, doesn’t it seem a much more intelligent choice not to vaccinate?
+Considering that the risk of autism alone is about 1 in 67 right now and increasing rapidly, doesn’t it seem a much more intelligent choice not to vaccinate?

 Make your own choice for your children based on the observable facts such as what Dr. Eisenstein MD has so aptly done.